spikecodes/search-engine/README.md

 ## How did we go above and beyond?

 We used zlib to compress and decompress the object, providing a near-100x difference in storage space.

+## To run the program
+Install Streamlit: pip install streamlit
+Run the program: streamlit run main.py
+On the browser:
+- Click "Generate Index" for generating index
+- Enter query in the search bar and click "Search"